sufyanjami/travel-list/README.md

 Contribute <a name="contribute"></a>
 If you'd like to contribute to the project, please fork the repository, make your changes and open a pull request to propose your changes.

-License <a name="license"></a>
-This project is licensed under the MIT License.
-See the LICENSE file for details.